2011–2014 terrorist attacks in Kenya: 2013

-July—December
+Westgate shopping mall attack

 On 21 September 2013, armed gunmen attacked the Westgate Shopping Mall in Nairobi, killing at least 69 people and injuring more than 175.
 The President Uhuru Kenyatta reportedly lost "very close family members" in the attack.
 Hundreds of people were evacuated from the mall.
 The attack was thought to be orchestrated by extremists against non-Muslim Kenyans and Westerners in the area.

 On 13 December 2013, double blasts in the northeastern town of Wajir killed one individual and wounded at least three other people.

+Eastleigh bus attack

+On 14 December 2013 at about 6 pm, a hand grenade was thrown onto a 32-seat matatu minibus driving near Pangani Girls School in Eastleigh, a Somali-dominated suburb in Nairobi, the capital of Kenya.
+No group claimed responsibility for the attack, which killed six people and wounded 36 others, who were brought to three hospitals.
+An attacker was among the dead.
+The bus was destroyed and several nearby cars were damaged.

-On 14 December 2013, a hand grenade was thrown onto a minibus in Eastleigh.
-The Saturday evening explosion killed at least 4 people and wounded 36 others.
-It was the fourth such attack to occur during the 50th anniversary week of Kenya's independence.
-13 people died since 10 December 2013, with no group claiming responsibility for the assaults.
+Interior minister Mutea Iringo condemned the attack on Twitter, and said it would not be tolerated, seeking information from the public.
+It was the fourth such attack to occur during the 50th anniversary week of Kenya's independence, with no group claiming responsibility for the assaults.
+It came three months after the Westgate shopping mall attack, which left 67 dead, not including the gunmen.
+The attack was also similar to those perpetrated by al Shabaab.
+Police shut down the street and implicated the group or a matatu rivalry.

+A foreigner was arrested in connection with the attack near the scene and was being questioned.
+The attack prompted the Kenyan National Transport and Safety Authority to begin a program to train bus drivers in counter-terrorism practices.

 2014

 On 14 March 2014, in the Kenyan city of Mombasa, two terrorists were arrested while driving a car carrying two improvised bombs.

 On 19 March 2014, Kenyan police unintentionally parked a car outside their office that was carrying a massive cache of terrorist explosives, including 130 pounds of plastic.

 On 31 March 2014, a pair of explosions killed six people in Eastleigh.
 Occurring along 11th street around 7:30pm, one of the blasts took place near a food kiosk; the other near a bus stop.

 On 1 April 2014, in the Eastleigh district of Nairobi, six people were killed and dozens more injured when terrorists exploded bombs at two separate locations about three hundred meters apart.

 On 9 April 2014, it was reported that twelve shops in the Nairobi city center were being investigated for funneling money to terrorists.

 On 23 April 2014, a car exploded at the Pangani police station in Nairobi, killing the four occupants: the driver, a passenger, and two police officers who had boarded the vehicle to guide it to the police station.
 A second vehicle with explosives was subsequently found abandoned just blocks away.

 On 3 May 2014, twin terrorist attacks in the port city of Mombasa killed three people.

-On 4 May 2014, on the Thika Highway in Nairobi, terrorists exploded homemade bombs on two commuter buses, nearly simultaneously and about a kilometer apart.
-According to the report, at least three people were killed and at least sixty-two others injured.